What is Process Costing?

 Step #5 – Allocation of Costs

-The per-unit costs are then split according to the number of units completed & units which are under process.
+The per-unit costs are then split according to the number of units completed & units that are under process.

 Examples of Process Costing